Valur (women's handball)

 The Valur women's handball team, commonly known as Valur, is the women's handball department of the Knattspyrnufélagið Valur multi-sport club.
 It has won the Icelandic championship 17 times.

 History

 In 2019, Valur won the Icelandic Cup for the 7th time and the national championship for the 17th time, the later after beating Fram in the Úrvalsdeild finals 3-0.

+In 2025, the team won the 2024–25 Women's EHF European Cup for the first title after beating Spanish Conservas Orbe Zendal BM Porriño in the final.